MicroSegNet: A Deep Learning Approach for Prostate Segmentation on Micro-Ultrasound Images: Discussion

 \subsection{Limitations and strengths}

 Our results must be interpreted within the limitations of the imaging data and the study design.
 The images were collected at a single institution by a single surgeon, which may introduce bias.
+Furthermore, our study included patients with extracapsular extension (ECE).
+However, it is important to emphasize that these cases involved only microscopic ECE.
+Notably, none of our patients had T4 disease, which is characterized by the cancer grossly invading other structures.

 The micro-US device and image settings were obtained using the manufacturer presets in order to provide uniformity.
 Micro-US is an excellent imaging modality for machine learning implementation within the clinical setting as device manufacturing is performed by a single company with standard probes and imaging presets.
 Additionally, each device contains a graphical processing unit capable of completing heavy computational tasks.
 The images for our data set were obtained under routine clinical practice and were exactingly reviewed by a clinical expert.
 Thus, our data represents one of the best representative yet cleanest imaging datasets currently available for micro-US.